marin9/EmbeddedSoftArch/README.md

 Processor checks each device in turn and services them as needed.

-- simplest architecture
-- no interrupts
+- No interrupts
-- no shared data
+- No shared data
+- Simplest architecture
-- latency is limited by the maximum duration of a loop cycle
+- Latency is limited by the maximum duration of a loop cycle

 **Events**

 Device set interrupt if needed action.
 Interrupt routines set flags to indicate the interrupt happened.
 Main loop polls the status of the interrupt flags and does any processing required by a set flag.

-- fast response time
-- shared data problem
+- Shared data problem
+- Greater control over the priority
+- Fast response time for interrupt routines

 **Functions queue**